UniMath/agda-unimath/src/foundation/equivalence-classes.lagda.md

     is-set-equivalence-class =
       is-set-type-subtype is-equivalence-class-Prop is-set-subtype

-  is-in-self-equivalence-class : (a : A) → is-in-equivalence-class (class a) a is-in-self-equivalence-class a = refl-equivalence-relation R a
+  is-in-own-equivalence-class : (a : A) → is-in-equivalence-class (class a) a is-in-own-equivalence-class a = refl-equivalence-relation R a

   equivalence-class-Set : Set (l1 ⊔ lsuc l2)
   pr1 equivalence-class-Set = equivalence-class